 Education interruptions, such as children in early Head-Start through postsecondary

-Housing vulnerabilities, such as rental assistance and shelters for homeless
+Housing vulnerabilities, such as rental/mortgage assistance and shelters for homeless

-Medical access, such as transportation or those in need of home-bound supports
+Medical access, such as individuals at high-risk or those in need of home-bound supports

 Anyone in Need of Medical Attention:

 If you think you may have been exposed to COVID-19 (Coronavirus) and develop symptoms, you may need to seek medical attention.
 North Carolina’s Department of Health and Human Services has set up a COVID-19 hotline that is staffed by trained medical professionals.
 Should you have any questions or concerns about the Coronavirus, please call: 866-462-3821.

 Anyone in Need of Assistance:

 NC 2-1-1, a statewide United Way-funded hotline that serves as an information and referral service system for people in need, will continue to support callers needing access to health and human services resources such as food, financial assistance, and other basic needs throughout this epidemic.
 Should you need assistance, please call: 2-1-1 or 1-888-892-1162, TTY # 800-735-0533.
 This service is free, confidential, and available in many languages 24/7, 365 days a year.
 Additional information is also available at www.nc211.org

 The US Centers for Disease Control and Prevention has issued several guidelines to limit travel, gatherings and social distancing.
 The CDC has launched a website, www.CoronaVirus.gov that details these guidelines and provides an updated account of confirmed COVID-19 cases and their locations.